 On 25 April 2016, Australian and New Zealand Defence Force personnel deployed to Iraq with Task Group Taji commemorated the Task Group’s first Anzac Day at the Taji Military Complex, Iraq.
-This year’s Anzac day marks the 100th anniversary since the first Anzac Day service in 1916.
-To commemorate the day a special one-off patch was produced by a Sydney based company for the troops serving with Task Group Taji.
+The dawn service marked the 100th anniversary since the first Anzac Day service in 1916.
+To commemorate the day, a special one-off patch was produced by a Sydney based company for the troops serving with Task Group Taji.

 Personnel from Australia and New Zealand based at the Taji Military Complex in Iraq are part of the broader international Building Partner Capacity (BPC) mission training members of the Iraqi security forces.
 The training includes weapon handling, building clearances and obstacle breaching techniques; as well as training in the Tactics, Techniques and Procedures for squad through to company-level operations to use in their fight against Daesh.